 It seems to be a quite simple definition, which actually needs to be further developed: in fact, in a wider sense, Orientalism is an attitude that makes strong distinctions between the self and the other, seen as epistemological and ontological groups.

 The power of description

 Now…I could spend hours and hours talking about Orientalism, its meaning, its developments, and its side effects… but it would be too long!
 I will try here to reduce as much as I can the description of Orientalism, to speak more profusely on Twitter…

-In addiction, the traits of the others are also exaggerated, in both sense.
+In addition, the traits of the others are also exaggerated, in both senses.

-The second group is an object, the others are deprived from the ability to auto-define themselves, only those in the first can define themselves and even change.
+A second group is an object, the others are deprived of the ability to auto-define themselves, only those in the first can define themselves and even change.
 The second group changes only when the first one does, and always in opposition.
-Thus, the subjects in the first groups can also depicts themselves as ignorant, violent and perverted, looking at the others as enlightened, peaceful, and virtuous.
+Thus, the subjects in the first groups can also depict themselves as ignorant, violent and perverted, looking at the others as enlightened, peaceful, and virtuous.
 Yet, the first group, even if self-critical, has always the power to define itself, and to define the other.

 The description, moreover, is flattened, everything is always the same, there’s no change.
 On a deeper point of view the description of the other, is always the same, in a sense.
 The members of the other-group, are not individuals, they are part of the crowd.
 They are blocked, in space and time, living in the exotic.